 As the thunder clapped and as lightning struck the earth, rain began to fall on the broken and shattered ground.
-The sun shined vainly with all its might, but was only able to peek through the gray-ish black clouds that blanketed the once clear skies.
+The sun shone vainly with all its might but was only able to peek through the gray, black clouds that blanketed the once clear skies.

 He rubbed his eyes and attempted to get a more clear vision out of his blurry sight, but only helped in spreading the dirt, rain, and blood around his eyes.
-His slightly darkened tan could barely be seen through the mud as well as the scattered, yet mildly bloody cuts and bruises.
-He carefully removed the dirty water from his eyes to reveal the numerous shimmering, blood red diamond slivers scattered throughout his shiny, mirror like sliver iris.
+His slightly darkened tan could barely be seen through the mud and the scattered, yet mildly bloody cuts and bruises.
+He carefully removed the dirty water from his eyes to reveal his reflective silver iris, with four crimson diamonds.
 He brushed off the sleeves of his shadow black, leather trench coat that rested just a hair above his armor boots.

 He shook and held his head as he tried waking himself up.
 He ran his fingers through the night black hair; heavy from the water trapped in each lock.